-Rehabilitation of AC joint separation
+First aid for AC joint separation injuries

-Initially, complete rest, immobilization and regular application of ice or cold therapy to reduce pain and inflammation.
+Initially, complete rest, immobilization and regular application of ice or cold therapy are important to reduce pain and inflammation.

-Exercises to restore the scapular rhythm are important.
+Exercises to restore the scapular rhythm are also important.
 The shoulder blade and upper arm bone should move together with the correct timing.
 In the injured athlete this rhythm is often lost.

 Front shoulder stretch

-Place one forearm on a fixed point such as a doorframe or corner of a wall and gently turn away from it to stretch the front of the shoulder
+- Place one forearm on a fixed point such as a doorframe or corner of a wall and gently turn away from it to stretch the front of the shoulder

 External rotation stretch